dolthub/docs/content/reference/sql/dolt-system-tables.md

 Dolt users do not have to be familiar with this system table in order to make a `LICENSE.md` or `README.md`.
-Simply run `dolt init` or `touch README.md` and `touch LICENSE.md` from a Dolt repository to get started.
+Simply run `dolt init` or `touch README.md` and `touch LICENSE.md` from a Dolt database to get started.
 Then, `dolt add` and `dolt commit` the docs like you would a table.